demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

 ### Required by all clients

-### New enemy and items

-### 이제 비공식 한국어 패치를 넣고 실행할 때 걸리던 오류를 고쳐습니다
+### Final v1.3 update.
+Stay tuned for v2.0

 # The Scarlet Devil Mansion（紅魔館）

 Adds the Scarlet Devil Mansion from Touhou as a possible dungeon for the snow moons (Dine, Rend, Tital).
 By default the chances are about 50% split between the regular mansion dungeon and the SDM dungeon.
 In the Lethal Level Loader config, you can edit the spawn weight for any of the snow maps as well as any vanilla or custom moon.

 This dungeon blends very well with the [Sanguine moon](https://thunderstore.io/c/lethal-company/p/Tolian/Sanguine/).
+By default the chances are about 75% for the SDM dungeon to appear.

 [Sanguineの月](https://thunderstore.io/c/lethal-company/p/Tolian/Sanguine/)と一緒に使うことを勧める。